Image caption appears here

 I would sit behind Dad’s workbench and wonder if my hands would ever be strong enough to hole a belt with a rotary leather punch.
 I would marvel at how straight and effortlessly he would punch seven holes and chop a perfectly even belt end end with one swing of the hammer.
 Dad would say, “A good leather belt made from one piece of full grain harness leather should last a lifetime.”
 I still see some of his belts on customers from as far back as the 1970's.
 Customers are always proud to show them off, but never as proud as me to see them still being worn.

 Some 50 years later here in Scottsdale, Arizona, a new generation of Brulports are carrying on the leather manufacturing & craftsmanship that our father started in 1971.
 The manufacturing processes and leather equipment has not changed over the last 5 decades but the world sure has.
 Over 90% of the leather goods available to Americans has been imported, mass produced and grain corrected.
 Solid and full grain vegetable tanned bovine leather has been replaced with layers of suede pulp, paint and glue.
-Bison leather has been replaced with chrome tanned water buffalo hides from Asia and is sold as "Genuine Buffalo" and latex and vinyl products are now being marketed on the internet as "vegan leather".
+American Bison leather has been replaced with chrome tanned water buffalo hides from Asia and is sold as "Genuine Buffalo" and latex and vinyl products are now being marketed on the internet as "vegan leather".

 Here in Arizona, our 21 step process (from start to finish) offers no shortcuts, only the satisfaction of knowing that most companies are not willing to go through our labor intensive and tedious processes.
 We reject the belief that mass production is the answer to all affordable clothing and accessories in America today.
 Our passion and concept is still fueled by the traditions of handcrafted, full grain leather quality, and of course, hard work and pride.